Hook-Nosed Sea Snake

 Are hooked-nosed sea snakes venomous?

-How do beaked sea snakes hunt?
+How do hook-nosed sea snake hunt?

 They usually hunt alone or sometimes in groups to prey on the small fish that live in coral reefs.

-What do beaked sea snakes eat?
+What do hook-nosed sea snakes eat?

-Their main prey is fish.
+Their main prey is catfish and shrimp.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.